hannobraun/stepper/CONTRIBUTING.md

 ## Introduction

-This file documents the procedures for developing the Step/Dir project, be it as a contributor or a maintainer.
-Contribution, be it in the form of issues or pull requests, are always welcome, so don't be shy!
+This file documents the procedures for developing the Step/Dir project.
+It targets contributors and maintainers.
+Contributions, be it in the form of issues or pull requests, are always welcome, so don't be shy!

+At this point, this document is far from a comprehensive guide.
+It will be extended over time.
+Please open an issue, if anything is unclear, or if you need information not present here.

 ## Release management